Back

 Lotions That Hurt

-- Mineral oil-heavy formulas - they break down DHA faster
+• Mineral oil-heavy formulas, which break down DHA faster

 The Ideal Morning and Night Routine With Self Tan